Stochastic Approximation for Risk-aware Markov Decision Processes: Preliminaries

-(A3) Convexity: $\rho(\lambda X+(1-\lambda)Y)\leq\lambda\rho(X)+(1-\lambda)\rho(Y),$ for $0\leq\lambda\leq1.$
+(A3) Convexity: $\rho(\lambda X+(1-\lambda)Y)\leq\lambda\rho(X)+(1-\lambda)\rho(Y)$ for $0\leq\lambda\leq1.$

-(A4) Positive Homogeneity: If $\alpha\geq0$, then $\rho(\alpha X)=\alpha\rho(X).$\\ These conditions were introduced in the pioneering paper \cite{Artzner1999} and have since been heavily justified in other work including \cite{Ruszczynski2006,Natarajan2009,Bertsimas2009}.
-In financial risk management, (A1) implies a random variable with greater cost almost surely has higher risk.
-(A2) implies that the addition of a certain cost increases the risk by the same amount.
+(A4) Positive Homogeneity: $\rho(\alpha X)=\alpha\rho(X)$ for $\alpha\geq0$.\\ These conditions were introduced in the pioneering paper \cite{Artzner1999} and have since been heavily justified in other work including \cite{Ruszczynski2006,Natarajan2009,Bertsimas2009}.
+Property (A1) states that a random variable with greater cost almost surely must have higher risk.
+(A2) states that the addition of a certain cost increases the risk by the same amount.
 (A3) gives precise meaning to the idea that diversification should not increase risk.
-(A4) implies that the risk of a position is proportional to its size (i.e., if we double our cost then we double our risk).

-A risk measure satisfying (A1)-(A3) is called a convex risk measure, and a risk measure satisfying (A1)-(A4) is called coherent risk measure.
-A risk measure is \emph{law invariant} if it only depends on distributions and not on the underlying probability space, i.e. $\rho(X)=\rho(Y),\,\forall X=_{D}Y,$ where $=_{D}$ denotes equality in distribution.
+(A4) states that the risk of a position is proportional to its size (i.e., if we double our cost then we double our risk).
+A risk measure satisfying properties (A1)-(A3) is called a convex risk measure, and a risk measure satisfying properties (A1)-(A4) is called a coherent risk measure.